 - Question Text: This is the exact wording of the question as it will appear on the online application.
 For multiple choice and select many there is also a section to enter your possible answers, which should each be entered on a separate line.

-Once you have chosen a Question Type, three additional check boxes need to be considered.
+Once you have chosen a Question Type, three additional standard check boxes need to be considered.
 They are:

 - Required: Check to make this question required.